leonseng/blog-hugo/content/posts/learning-istio/securing-egress-traffic-with-mtls.md

             port:
               number: 443
     ```
-1. a `DestinationRule` to perform mTLS origination from application to the egress gateway, whilst preserving the SNI string towards the external service `nginx-mtls.diff-ca.local`
+1. A `DestinationRule` to perform mTLS origination from application to the egress gateway, whilst preserving the SNI string towards the external service `nginx-mtls.diff-ca.local`
     ```
     apiVersion: networking.istio.io/v1alpha3
     kind: DestinationRule